wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 -   All agents will have to log out and log back in to receive calls from queues.
 You may use the command `wazo-agentd-cli -c "relog all"` to do this.
--   The procedure for custom certificates, especially for Let\'s Encrypt certificates, has been simplified.
+-   The procedure for custom certificates, especially for Let's Encrypt certificates, has been simplified.
 See `https_certificate`{.interpreted-text role="ref"}.
 -   People using the `xivo-aastra-2.6.0.2019` will have to upgrade to